Lung Cancer Life Expectancy

 Life Expectancy for Non-Small Cell Lung Cancer

-NSCLC is the most common type of lung cancer and, in its early stages, it is less aggressive than SCLC.
+Non-small cell lung cancer is the most common type of lung cancer and is less aggressive than SCLC.
 The overall life expectancy for NSCLC is 11-13 months, according to a 2020 study.

 NSCLC can also be classified into several subtypes, and each subtype has its own life expectancy.